 - All food

-- Food-soiled uncoated paper (paper cups & plates, paper towels, napkins, coffee grounds & filters, tea bags, wax paper/cartons, pizza boxes)
+- Food-soiled uncoated paper (paper cups and plates, paper towels, napkins, coffee grounds and filters, tea bags, wax paper/cartons, pizza boxes)

 - Low-grade paper (tissue paper, tissues, straw wrappers, paper sugar packets)

 - Plastic utensils from Burke's Café

 - Coffee and soup container lids